m-c-hill/riw-test/README.md

-# riw-test
+# Recording Import Worker test

-Recording import worker gearman test
+End to end test script for the recording import worker